 Tong Chen, Conductor

-Ms. Chen has worked with numerous orchestras across the globe, including Orquestra Sinfônica do Estado de São Paulo (Brazil), Danish National Symphony Orchestra, Besançon Symphony Orchestra (France), Leipzig Symphony Orchestra, Baltimore Symphony Orchestra, Richmond Symphony, New Jersey Symphony Orchestra, Yonkers Philharmonic Aspen Music Festival Orchestra, Manhattan School of Music Orchestra, Peabody Symphony Orchestra, XiaMen Philharmonic (China) and Shanghai Opera House.A frequent cover conductor with the Baltimore Symphony Orchestra, New Jersey Symphony, she has also engaged as the cover/assistant conductor of the Los Angeles Philharmonic for two seasons.
+Chen has worked with numerous orchestras across the globe, including Orquestra Sinfônica do Estado de São Paulo, Danish National Symphony Orchestra, Besançon Symphony Orchestra, Leipzig Symphony Orchestra, Baltimore Symphony Orchestra, Charleston Symphony Orchestra, Richmond Symphony, Aspen Music Festival Orchestra, Manhattan School of Music Orchestra, Orchestra of St. Luke’s, Xiamen Philharmonic and the Shanghai Opera House, where she worked as the assistant conductor.

 James Sadewhite, Conductor Emeritus

 James Sadewhite was born in Yonkers in 1946.
 His parents moved to Valhalla New York where he attended the Valhalla Schools.
 As a high-school student he studied the clarinet with Jerome (Gino) Sala, played in the Mount Vernon Philharmonic, The Westchester Pops Band, and the Westchester Youth Symphony where he studied conducting with Norman Leyden.